sagemath/trac_to_gh/Issue 9226.md

 # Issue 9226: README.txt says " Sage builds with GCC >= 3.x" but it does NOT

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9226

 Original creator: drkirkby